Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 Is There a Limit to FedNow Transactions?

 The FedNow Service operates 24 hours a day, seven days a week, 365 days a year.
-There is no limit on the number of transactions you can initiate, but a credit transfer transaction value .
-Businesses start with a default limit of $100,000, and you can ask to adjust up or down to suit your clients’ needs.
-Modern Treasury has no specified limit through our prebuilt API.
+There is no limit on the number of transactions you can initiate, but a credit transfer transaction value limit is set at $10 million.
+Modern Treasury has no specified limit through our API.

 Which Banks Offer FedNow API Transactions?